blemasle/mls800/docs/building.md

 If you know how to solder SMD components, the PCB presents no difficulties whatsoever.
 If you don't, check out the excellent [Dave's EEVBlog tutorial](https://www.youtube.com/watch?v=b9FC9fAlfQE).

-There are a lot of identical components in those two PCBs so it can feel a bit boring after some time.
+There are a lot of identical components in those two PCBs so it can feel a bit tedious after some time.
 Also, don't be greedy on the tin on the back connectors as solder joints are responsible for keeping your connector in place while inserting or removing plugs.
-While if you're building the case, some of that pressure will be relieved through back screws, this is just an *extra* layer of strengthening, you should not rely on it.
+If you decide to build the case some of that pressure will be relieved through back screws but this is just an *extra* layer of strengthening, you should not rely on it.

 ## Flashing the firmware on a blank board